joric/oneliners/README.md

 ### Lambdas

-Fictitious (anonymous) lambdas also may be nested.
+Fictitious (anonymous) lambdas may be nested.
 E.g. you can use lambdas as parameters:

 * `(lambda a,b,c: code)(a,b,c)` becomes `(lambda a,b,c: code)(lambda a: code, lamda b: code, lambda c: code)`